Uniswap/govkit/README.md

     debugMode: true
 });

-// Deploy the contract & record it.
+// Deploy the contract and record it.
 //
 // `write` returns the address as a passthrough for ergonomics. address myContract = recorder.write(